oaf40/sd-webui-inpaint-mask-tools/README.md

 ## Development
 I consider this extension feature-complete.
 However, there is some room for potential improvement:
 * Run all calculations client-side without sending the data to back-end, allowing the user hitting the quick controls buttons while generating some images without any additional wait time.
 Implementing this requires good knowledge of JavaScript.
-* Write tests for quirky edge-cases.
+* Write tests for quirky edge-cases especially for Autoupscaling.

 If you are looking for additional functionality, feel free to make a Pull Request with your code!